I live for the peaceful moments when we’re out exploring, watching a seagull take flight above us or watching waves lap at our feet below.

 1. Carve out reoccurring blocks of time for yourself

 More goes into this than the simple desire to “have more alone time.”
 Finances and your stage of motherhood, in particular, are big players.
-I said it when I talked about reducing metaphorical noise in your life, but I highly recommend juggling your budget around to accommodate some blocks of babysitting that will give you regular stretches of quiet.
+That said, I highly recommend juggling your budget around to accommodate some blocks of babysitting that will give you regular stretches of quiet.
 Also, stretches of quiet are easier to come by once your children are in preschool or school.
 (Moms of babies and toddlers, we love you!
 And it does get better.)

 Another option is asking for help from family and friends.
 If you explain your nature and what a difference the occasional afternoon off makes for you, I bet your loved ones will be more than happy to help out.
 As a bonus, asking for help and returning it is one of the best ways I know of to build a modern village.